Broken-down Hampshire bus brides praise officers who rescued them

 "It also shows that the police are there to serve as well as to protect the community.
 Rachel and Lucy [the officers] went above and beyond in their roles."

-In a Facebook post, the officers from the Hedge End Neighbourhood Policing Team said: "We wish them all the best for a very happy future together and are very happy that we could be there to help."
+In a Facebook post, PCSO Rachel Barry and PC Lucy Stoneley of the Hedge End Neighbourhood Policing Team, said: "We wish them all the best for a very happy future together and are very happy that we could be there to help."

 Follow BBC South on Facebook, Twitter, or Instagram.
 Send your story ideas to south.newsonline@bbc.co.uk.